gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/AppModel/Gapotchenko.FX.AppModel.Information/README.md

 The module provides functionality for getting information about the app.

-## Getting Information About the Current App
+## Information About the Current App

 To get information about the current app, use `AppInformation.Current` property: